About Banikhet & Dalhousie

 From this peak tourists can relish 360° view of the entire valley.
 The noise of the breeze passing through the trees makes a musical sound, due to which this peak has also obtained the name, the singing hill.

-The vertex of this hill is engaged by the Indian Air Force and by taking a left turn from there will take tourists to the Pholani Devi Temple.
+The vertex of this hill is engaged by the Indian Air Force and by taking a left turn from there will take tourists to the Pholani mata Temple.
 One of the most pleasant facts about this temple is that, except a trident there is nothing inside the temple premises.
 From above, tourists can also enjoy trekking in this attractive hill.

 Bhalai Mata Temple